fbpx

 This subject introduces cloud computing with an emphasis on cloud security.
 It covers the foundations of cloud computing, including distributed systems, concurrency and virtualisation, before addressing the different models, architectures and technologies involved in cloud computing.

-The unit focuses next on important operations and practicals: data migration, identity and access management, etc.
+The subject focuses next on important operations and practicals: data migration, identity and access management, etc.

 The final part is entirely dedicated to cloud security, taking into account governance aspects, guidelines and standards, as well as technical elements to address vulnerabilities, data security and privacy risks in the cloud.